rc1405/Minerva/INSTALL.md

 - markupsafe
 - pymongo
 - cherrypy
-- bcrypt
+- python-bcrypt

 ###Agent
 - pypcap
 - dpkt*
-- bcrypt
+- python-bcrypt

 *I ran into issues installing dpkt with pip but had no issues installing from google code https://code.google.com/p/dpkt/

 ###Receiver
 - pymongo
-- bcrypt
+- python-bcrypt

 ###Setup with pip
 ** I found it easier to install bcrypt and M2Crypto through packages instead of pip.
 There seems to be a good amount of additional dependencies required if building through pip.